 Amsterdam is a place where you will just lose all concept of time and fully enjoy everything the city has to offer.
 I strongly recommend renting a bike and roaming around the city, because Amsterdam is the most bicycle-friendly capital city in the world.
 60% of all trips around the city are made by bike, so the city has thousands of well-kept bike lanes.

-Yes, there is a wild side to Amsterdam.
+And yes, there is a wild side to Amsterdam.

 The city has some of the least strict marijuana laws in the world, and boasts some 200+ “coffee shops” around town.
 Not to be confused with cafes, these coffee shops are a place where you can purchase and smoke weed, as well as hang out and enjoy the atmosphere.
 They have been around since the 1970s and are an integral part of Dutch culture.
 You’ve gotta experience what they are like.
-I won’t say too much more about them here, but you can check out this article to see what to expect.

 - Currency: Euro (EUR)